-I LOVE Deep POV.
+I LOVE Deep Point of View (POV).
 Back in the early 2000’s, I noticed some of the novels I was reading were written in a style that felt new and fresh.
 I was immersed into story in a way I hadn’t been before, and I was a little addicted to the thrill of the adventure of reading again.

 That’s when I began exploring what this technique was and how to write it well.
-What was only known as limited or close third POV then, further evolved into what we now call Deep POV.
-Whether writing in first or third person point of view (POV), deep POV made the characters real in a way I hadn’t experienced before.
+What was only known as limited or close third POV then, further evolved into what we now call Deep Point of View.
+Whether writing in first or third person, deep point of view made the characters real in a way I hadn’t experienced before.

-Deep POV is a very limited point of view writing style.
-Everything the readers knows about the main character, the other characters, the environment/world of the story, and what’s taking place is filtered through the POVC (point of view character) inner world.
-The goal of Deep POV is to create an immersive reading experience.
-Deep POV avoids putting distance between the POVC and the reader, or another way to look at it is to avoid reminding the reader they’re a spectator, an observer, and that the reader is outside the story.
+Deep Point of View is a set of stylistic choices that limit the narrative to only what the point of view character knows, sees, hears, feels, experiences.
+Everything the readers knows about the point of view character, the other characters, the environment/world of the story, and what’s taking place is filtered through their inner world.
+The goal of deep point of view is to create an immersive reading experience.
+Deep Point of View avoids putting distance between the point of view character and the reader.
+This style of writing puts the reader IN the story so they CARE MORE because they’re experiencing the story alongside your point of view character in what feels like real time.

 “You can think of it like this: every word in a deep POV is coming straight out of your character’s head.
 You’re trying to create the experience, for the readers, of actually being your narrating character.”
 K.M.
 Weiland (source here)